Predictive analytics definition

 That’s part of the reason ‘big data’ capabilities are so important.
 The more data collected, the more accurate your predictive analytics process will be.
 Naturally, then, organizations are increasingly looking to collect more data on their employees, customers, products, and brands so they can continue to make predictions about future events.

 One of the most straightforward examples of predictive analytics – and one that is highly popular and effective – is regression analysis.

 Regression analysis, which is divided into linear and nonlinear regression dependeing on the method used, looks at causal relationships between variables.
 It charts how an independent variable affects dependent variables over time.
 If there is a consistent pattern, the regression analysis will identify that pattern.
 It can then make predictions that the same kind of effect will occur in the future, according to the pattern observed in the past.

 In short, there are a few key steps to any predictive modeling process:

 - Decide what you’d like to predict

 Whether it’s customer churn or future trends, you need to pick an outcome that you’d like your predictive analytics software to monitor.

-As with any kind of data analysis, the more data mining you can do, the more accurate your predictive modeling will be.
-We recommend using experience management software to automate this process.
+As with any kind of data analysis, the more data mining you can do, the more accurate your predictive modeling will be, as per the principle of ‘big data’.
+We recommend using experience management software to automate this process as much as possible.